The future of identity management

 • Integrate multiple data sources to maintain measurement accuracy.

-Data Axle’s Audience solution differentiates by centralizing all first-party and third-party data to build a persistent enterprise identity spine.
+Data Axle’s Audience360 solution differentiates by centralizing all first-party and third-party data to build a persistent enterprise identity spine.
 This enables privacy-compliant, ROI-driven marketing across multiple platforms.

-“It’s about helping the brand stitch together all of that information, manage all of those IDs, and then be able to deal with privacy compliance as well as all the marketing strategies that each of the point solutions want to drive higher ROI for.”
+“It’s about helping the brand stitch together all of that information, manage all those IDs, and then make sure it supports both privacy compliance and the marketing strategies that drive higher ROI.
+It’s not just about connecting the dots, it’s about making those dots valuable.”

 (03:20–03:35)